 - Second mortgages might put pressure on your budget.
 When you take out a second mortgage, you agree to make two monthly mortgage payments: One to your original lender and another to your secondary lender.
 This can put a strain on your household finances, especially if you’re already living paycheck to paycheck.

-Should I Get a Second Mortgage?
+Should You Get A Second Mortgage?

 Second mortgages aren’t for everyone, but they can make perfect sense in the right scenario.
 Here are some of the situations in which it makes sense to take out a second mortgage.

-You Need to Pay Off Credit Card Debt
+You Need To Pay Off Credit Card Debt

 Second mortgages have lower interest rates than credit cards.
 If you have many credit card balances spread across multiple accounts, a second mortgage can help you consolidate your debt.